rehierl/node-tree-outliner/2-0-core-design/6-1-outline-depth.md

 "outline height of a section" is synonymous to the "height of a node".

 Note that, in contrary to the outline depth of a node, a node in the node tree can not have an "outline height".
-That is, because a node does not strictly have a descendant section (although declared sections can be understood to be subordinate to their sectioning nodes).
+That is because a node does not strictly have a descendant section (although declared sections can be understood to be subordinate to their sectioning nodes).